-The Association stands ready to help you with the design and emblazonment of coats of arms which follow the established rules of heraldry.
-The design process is a collaboration between you the client and an IAAH-approved herald, who makes him- or herself available to explain the heraldic science, consult with the client, propose design options, and assist the client to arrive at a design both pleasing to the client and in keeping with the laws of heraldry.
+The Association stands ready to help you - without charge - with the design and emblazonment of a coat of arms which follow the established rules of heraldry.
+The design process is a collaboration between you, the client, and an IAAH-approved herald, who makes him- or herself available to explain the heraldic science, propose design options, and assist you to arrive at a pleasing design in keeping with the laws of heraldry.
 The amount of design work offered free of charge is limited to the basics of heraldry: the shield, the helm, wreath, crest, mantling, and motto, displayed in a high definition image suitable for framing, delivered to you as an electronic file.